f3rno64/time-speak/README.md

 * "2 hours"
 * "1 day ago"
 * "in 1 month and 2 weeks"
-* "every monday at 5pm"
+* wip: "every monday at 5pm"
-* "every other friday at 8pm"
+* wip: "every other friday at 8pm"

 ## Installation and Usage